vivekr-2019/vivekr-2019/README.md

 - 🌱 I’m currently learning **DATA SCIENCE AND ADVANCED ANALYTICS**

 - 🤝 I’m looking for help with **Deep learning, Analytics, BI**

+- 💞️ I love exploring and trying out new ideas through technology!

 - 👨‍💻 All of my projects are available at [vivekr.tech](vivekr.tech)